dfinity/portal/how-it-works/6_webaccess/01_web_access.subpage.md

 </figcaption>
 </figure>

 After a developer a deploys an app as a canister, he gets a canister id.
 Any user can then access the website for the app at a URL of the form http://\<canister id\>.ic0.app or http://\<canister id\>.raw.ic0.app.
+When the user enters the above URL on his browser, the browser contacts DNS service, which resolves the URL to an IP address of a boundary node.

 ## HTTP Gateway Protocol
 The browser only communicates with HTTP(s) protocol and doesn’t know how to query a canister.
 To fill the gap between the browser and Internet Computer protocols, we utilize a [HTTP Gateway](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-gateway), which is a software that sits in between the browser and the Internet Computer.
 The browser sends a http request to the http gateway.
 The gateway first interprets the URL in the http request and extracts the corresponding canister id.
 It then converts the http request into a canister query and sends it to the boundary nodes.
 When the canister sends back a response, the http gateway interprets the response, verifies the signatures, converts into a http response and sends it to the browser.